datatrail-jhu/09_dataanalysis/manuscript/03_how_to_know.md

-# How to know if you don't have the right data
+# How to Know if You Don't Have the Right Data

 So far, we learned how to ask questions and think about them in terms of data science questions.
 We also learned how to look for data and the step required before working with the data.
 Assume you have the dataset that contains the variables you are looking for, and it is tidy and ready to go for your analysis.
 It's always nice to step back to make sure the data is the right data before you spend hours and hours on your analysis.
 What are some of the potential issues with data?